With summer winding down in Wausau, now is a great time to get a head start on air conditioner maintenance.

 2. Check Your Filter

-Furnace filters must be changed every couple of months, depending on the kind you use.
+Furnace filters must be replaced every couple of months, depending on the kind you use.

-Not sure when you last put in a new one?
-Pull it out and hold it up to the light.
-If there’s no light visible, get a new one.
+Unsure when you last put in a new one?
+Remove it and tilt it toward the light.
+If you can’t see light through it, replace it.

 3. Clean the Inside